For years, English has been the language of international business. But it’s not necessarily staying that way.

 For many customers, live chat is the preferred customer support channel, meaning you’ll want to place a live chat window on your website.
 But again, it’s crucial that your chat operators have the capacity to communicate with customers in their own language.

 Unfortunately, providing live, multilingual chat support is not an affordable solution for most companies.
 The current options are to either employ foreign-language agents or outsource their duties to part-time contractors that may or may not be experts in your product, both of which are prohibitively expensive.
-Alternatively, you can use Zopim’s live machine translation feature, which is affordable but certainly not seamless nor native quality.
-As such, live chat options are currently, unfortunately, relegated to being icing on the cake.
+Alternatively, you can use Zopim’s live machine translation feature, which is affordable but certainly not seamless nor native-quality.
+Or you can use Unbabel’s live chat translation which guarantees your customers will receive a native-quality reply in near-real time.

 If you choose to follow this path, monitor your tickets for common issues to populate the Help Center with.
 Be aware that users from some locations will need content specific to their needs, meaning your Help Centers will not necessarily be mirror images of one another.
 On the ticketing front, you’ll want to ensure that automatic in-language replies are sent to customers, letting them know that you’ve received their issue and are in the process of resolving it.